ramonsuarez/ramonsuarez.github.io/content/post/my-vision-and-plan.md

 - Find and contract web designer/dev.
 Due week 1.
 - Select 3-4 copywriters to work with.
 Done.
-- Order [The Coworking Handbook](https://www.coworkinghandbook.com) drip &amp; implement it.
+- Order [The Coworking Handbook](https://www.coworkinghandbook.com) drip & implement it.
 Due weeks 1 and 3.
 - Order coworking handbook landing page to sell books and implement.
 Due weeks 1 and 3.
 - Order coworking handbook landing page to sell coworking community courses and implement.
 Due weeks 1 and 3.
 - Order coworking community course drip and implement.
 Due weeks 1 and 3.